 On multiple Thursdays, students will lead a class discussion of a scientific journal article.
 Groups of two to three students will independently lead the discussion.
 You can sign up for the week of your choice below.
 You may choose any scientific journal article, but if you would like guidance, I am happy to provide you with options.
-There are also multiple 'optional' papers listed each week that could be selected.
+There is a document on Moodle with some.
 I will meet with you to help plan the discussion and come up with questions to send out to the class.
 I expect groups to meet with me at least one week prior to leading the discussion.
 There is a short handout you will fill out prior to meeting with me.
 Paper discussion questions will be due to me on the Monday before the discussion, and I will then circulate them to the class via Moodle.
 Answers are due to Moodle before discussion.
 Discussion leaders will facilitate the discussion, but I will be available to assist as necessary.